Find Business Schools

 $103,330 Median Salary

-The following table lists how many general business administration and management graduations there were in 2020-2021 for each degree level.
+The following table lists how many general business administration and management graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-People with careers related to business administration were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, business administration majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Business Administration Majors